carpentries-lab/good-enough-practices/_episodes/08-what_next.md

 - Keeping track of changes
 - Manuscripts

-Good Enough Practices rely on a shared set of principles that span these areas:
+We have explained the shared set of principles behind good practices:

-- Planning: plan out how to work.
-Any plan that you can stick to is better than no plan.
+- Planning
-- Modular organization: organize your data, code, and projects into coherent modules.
+- Modular organization
-- Names: give good names to your files, folders, and functions, that make them easy to find and to understand.
+- Names
-- Documentation: explicitly write down everything you and your collaborators need to know in the future.
+- Documentation

-Collectively, this makes your work easier to use for other people, including for your future self.
+Collectively, these practices make your work easier to use for other people, including for your future self.
 Thinking through your work from a collaborator's point of view is helpful, and ultimately kinder to your future self.